PROJECT · TOK0 / FIELD COMPRESSION UNIT

 insights — local analytics

-Lives at apps/cli/src/insights/.
-Reads from the SQLite meter and presents.
+At apps/cli/src/insights/.
+Reads from the SQLite meter and renders.

 scanner — historical adoption

-Lives at apps/cli/src/scanner/.
-Reads AI tool session histories (Claude Code transcripts, Cursor session logs) to build a “missed savings” report — what tok0 would have saved if it had been installed last month.
+At apps/cli/src/scanner/.
+Reads AI tool session histories (Claude Code transcripts, Cursor session logs) and reports what tok0 would have saved if it had been installed last month.

 extensions — community rule packs